 Free-discontinuity problems and their approximation by means of Sobolev formulations, discrete descriptions, or nonlocal functionals are a thriving research area owing to their broad scope of applications, ranging from image reconstruction, to the modeling of failure phenomena in continuum mechanics.
-A milestone in this direction was a conjecture formulated by E. De Giorgi and proven by M. Gobbino [31], dealing with the approximation via $\Gamma$ -convergence of the Mumford-Shah functional by a sequence of nonlocal counterparts.
-Such analysis has then paved the way for further generalizations in [22, 32].
+A milestone in this direction was a conjecture formulated by E. De Giorgi, and dealing with the approximation via Gamma-convergence of the Mumford-Shah functional by a sequence of nonlocal counterparts.
+Starting from the seminal proof of this result by M. Gobbino in [26], such analysis has paved the way for further generalizations in [17, 27], eventually leading from [25] to variational studies on point clouds (see, e.g., [6, 11, 19]), as well as to machine-learning applications [10].
 All the aforementioned contributions deal with free-discontinuity problems involving the full distributional gradient of the admissible maps.
 A question that, to the authors' knowledge, was so far left open, was whether similar nonlocal approximation techniques would also prove successful for the study of free-boundary problems involving more general differential operators.